ShahmirYousaf/Web-Programming/README.md

 - **Leaderboard Development**: Implement a leaderboard with backend functionality.

 ### Class-Activity:
--BookDetails Page that has a search function and a button to change view between grid and list.
+- **BookDetails Page that has a search function and a button to change view between grid and list.**